-XVII.
+XIX.
 PUBLIC REVIEW AND COMMENT

-The draft IUP was posted for a 30-day public comment period on July 29, 2022.
-DNR hosted a webinar on August 9, 2022, discuss changes in the IUP and respond to questions from attendees.
-Further information about the webinar is available at the program website.
+This draft IUP was posted for a 30-day public comment period on July 26, 2023.
+DNR hosted a webinar on August 16, 2023, to discuss changes in this IUP and respond to questions.
+The webinar and slides are on the program website.

-DNR received 12 sets of unique comments.
-Given the large public participation, a full response to all the comments is not expected to be posted to the program website until the end of November 2022.
-The final IUP and the response to comments will be published on the Environmental Loans Project Lists and IUPs webpage.
+DNR received seven sets of comments.
+A response to all comments will be posted to the Environmental Loans Project Lists and IUPs webpage.